 Proudly Made in Michigan

-Ames offers a range of portable metal hardness testers for quick and easy on-site hardness testing in the Rockwell scales.
+Ames Hardness Testers offer a range of portable metal hardness testers for quick and easy on-site hardness testing in the Rockwell scales.
 Our testers fit most testing situations and comply with ASTM E-110 standard.
 Our Rockwell testers are built with the highest quality standards of craftsmanship.

 Shop